se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ## How to get started with Angular?

 Angular is not the easiest framework to work with.
-However, it is reliable and is used by many developers.
 Given below are a few steps that will help you ease into the Angular environment.

-1. The official [Angular](https://angular.io/guide/quickstart) website offers a good tutorial to get started with the new framework.
-This guide will show you how to build and run a simple Angular application.
+1. The official [Angular](https://angular.io/guide/quickstart) website offers a good tutorial to get started.
+It shows you how to build and run a simple Angular application.

-2. This article on [freeCodeCamp](https://medium.freecodecamp.org/want-to-learn-angular-heres-our-free-33-part-course-by-dan-wahlin-fc2ff27ab451) is a good place to start writing simple applications using the features that Angular has to offer.
+2. [Want to learn Angular?
+Here’s our free 33-part course](https://medium.freecodecamp.org/want-to-learn-angular-heres-our-free-33-part-course-by-dan-wahlin-fc2ff27ab451) - This resource (from freeCodeCamp) is a good place to start writing simple applications using the features that Angular has to offer.

 3. You should also start learning [TypeScript](https://www.typescriptlang.org/docs/home.html) and get comfortable with the language.